Configuring Python Environments

 Your Package Manager administrator can provide you with a token to use for authentication.
 See Creating API Tokens for details.

-Configure Python to use .netrc
+Configure pip and uv to use .netrc

 1. Create a .netrc file in your home directory at ~/.netrc.